ecoscape-earth/scgt/Documentation.md

 - `w`: width of tiles.
 - `h`: height of tiles.
 - `pad_value`: value to pad the tiles with.
-If the padding is 0, if the region has size m x n, then only the internal portion of size (m - 2b) x (n - 2b) will be part of a tile "core", and so processed.
+Border and padding interact as follows: in a geotiff of size m x n, the external strip of size b - p is not part of the interior of any tile.
+Thus, in particular:
-If the padding is equal to the border, then the entire region of size m x n will be part of the tile core.
+If the padding is equal to the border, the entire geotiff is part of the core of some tile; if the padding is 0, then only the internal portion of size m - 2b x n - 2b will be part of a tile core.
+This is important, because functions such as set_tile set only the tile core.
+In particular, if the tiles are then written using set_tile, one should set offset = b - p, and the output that will be created will have size (m - 2 offset) x (n - 2 offset).

 <a id="scgt.Reader.__iter__"></a>